 IRC Section 6038(c) provides for a 10% reduction of the foreign taxes available for credit under IRC Sections 901, 902 and 960.
 Per IRC Section 6038(c)(3), this reduction to the foreign taxes can be applied in addition to the monetary penalty.

 As of January 1, 2009, the Internal Revenue Service Center began to automatically assert the monetary penalty under 6038(b) on late filed Forms 1120 with Forms 5471 attached.
-This does not preclude assertions under Section 6038(c) at a later date upon an examination.
-For general filing requirements and specific Form 5471 instructions.
-Taxpayers are encouraged to submit delinquent Forms 5471 for past income tax periods prior to January 1, 2009.
+This does not preclude assertions under Sections 6038(b) if the Form 5471, as filed, is determined to be substantially incomplete or 6038(c) at a later date upon an examination.
+For general filing requirements and other specific information see

-For those taxpayers who are required to electronically file their income tax return under Treasury Decision 9363, they are also required to e-file any amended returns for tax years 2011, 2012 and 2013.
+For those taxpayers who are required to electronically file their income tax return under Treasury Decision 9363, they are also required to e-file any amended returns for certain previous tax years.
 Please see our guidance on e-filing amended returns under Amended and Superseding Returns.
 Please note that guidance is provided by tax year.

 For those taxpayers who are submitting amended/delinquent Forms 5471 and wish to submit a Reasonable Cause statement with their filings, the Service recommends the following procedures.